 Are optional forms of payment available for SGLI?

 Eligible retirees can choose from any optional form of payment available under ERS for their SGLI annuity (with the exception of a PLOP).
 The SGLI form of payment does not need to be the same as chosen for your ERS monthly benefit.

 Will post-retirement benefit adjustments increase the SGLI annuity?

 No, SGLI annuities are not eligible for post-retirement benefit adjustments that may be granted by the ERS Board of Trustees.
-If you are interested in receiving increases on your SGLI annuity, you can choose an optional form of pension that starts out smaller and includes guaranteed increases each year.
+If you are interested in receiving increases on your SGLI annuity, you can choose an optional form of pension along with an escalating feature that provides for a benefit that starts out smaller and includes guaranteed increases each year.

 Is there a SGLI maximum?

 The total monthly SGLI annuity amount(s), together with your monthly ERS pension, cannot exceed 90% of your highest monthly earnable compensation while an active member of ERS.

 You may request an estimate and application from ERSGA by calling the Call Center.
 A SGLI application should not be submitted until an estimate has been completed.